easy_install virtualenv virtualenvwrapper

 A virtualenv can be used:

-• Through virtualenv wrapper, via the shell after using workon
+- Through virtualenv wrapper, via the shell after using

-• By calling a python script using the python binary within the virtualenv's bin directory.
-Calling any python scripts installed by easy_install in that bin directory will automatically use this special python.
+pythonbinary within the virtualenv's bin directory.
+Calling any python scripts installed by easy_install in that bin directory will automatically use this specialpython. - By setting the

 With virtualenvwrapper